-Circular Economy Action Plan
+Circular Economy

 At a glance

-By putting the accent on the combined goal of increasing sustainability and economic growth, the new Circular Economy Action Plan (CEAP 2.0), presented in 2020, sets the basis for an innovation-driven policy agenda, which must encourage both ambitious and economically viable solutions to scale up the circularity of the EU economy.
+By putting the accent on the combined goal of increasing sustainability and economic growth, the Circular Economy Action Plan (CEAP 2.0), presented in 2020, set the basis for an innovation-driven policy agenda, which must encourage both ambitious and economically viable solutions to scale up the circularity of the EU economy.

 Packaging and the Circular Economy